J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Quantum Harmonic Oscillator.md

+>[!quote]
+>"In this section I will put the harmonic oscillator in its place—on a pedestal."
+>-R. Shankar
 # In 1 dimension
 - The Hamiltonian:
 $$\hat{\Ham}=\frac{\hat{p}^2}{2m}+\frac{1}{2}m\omega^2\hat{x}^2$$
-- System always vibrates at $\omega$, an energy eigenstate gives an indication of "average" amplitude and momentum
+- System always vibrates at $\omega$, an energy eigenstate gives an _indication of "average" amplitude and momentum_

 ## Power series method
 - What to solve: The time-independent Schrodinger equation in the coordinate basis